TheD3vel0per/Stuganizer/README.md

 ## User Stories
 As a user I want to be able to ...
  * View what I have to do for the day
+ * Set how many points I'd like to accomplish per day
+ * Assign points (representing difficulty) for each errand/assignment/quiz, so you can have a consistent workload
- * Add a task to my errands list
+ * Add an errand to my errands list
  * Mark a task completed on my errands list
- * Assign difficulty for each errand/assignment/quiz, so you can have a consistent workload
  * Add an assignment to my Kanban board
  * Stage the progress my assignments (to do, doing, under review, to submit, complete etc.) on the Kanban board
  * Add quizzes/tests/exams for a particular day